ArticySoftware/Articy3ImporterForUnreal/README.md

 Click Next, name the class "MyActor" and finish the setup.
 Unreal Engine should now compile the "MyActor" class.
 After having compiled, your project now also works with C++.

-## Clone/Copy the plugin into the Unreal project
+## Clone/Copy the importer into the Unreal project

-*Unreal Engine 4.18 and below use [the UE-4.18 tagged version](https://github.com/ArticySoftware/ArticyImporterForUnreal/releases) of the plugin*
+*Unreal Engine 4.18 and below use [the UE-4.18 tagged version](https://github.com/ArticySoftware/ArticyImporterForUnreal/releases) of the importer*

-Get a copy of the plugin and copy it into your projects **Plugins** folder.
+Get a copy of the importer and copy it into your projects **Plugins** folder.
 It is possible that you don't have one if it is a new project, so you can just create it.
-Copy the plugin folder **ArticyImporter** into this **Plugins** folder.
+Copy the folder **ArticyImporter** into this **Plugins** folder.
 Your project structure should now look something like this.

 <p align="center">
   <img src="https://www.nevigo.com/articy-importer/unreal/copy_plugin.png">